jgeschwendt/figma-theme/README.md

 # @primer/figma-theme

 Generate a JSON representation of style colors from a Figma file.
-Forked from [jxnblk/figma-theme][fork] by Brent Jackson.
+Forked from [jxnblk/figma-theme][fork], which was created by [Brent Jackson][brent].

 ## Installation